ipfs/community/CONTRIBUTING_JS.md

 #### Error Codes

 When introducing a new error code that may be useful outside of the current scope, make sure it is defined in a named variable and can be exported and used in other places.
-This enables others to reuse those definitions and decreases number of hardcoded values across our codebases.
+This enables others to reuse those definitions and decreases the number of hardcoded values across our codebases.
 For example:

 ```js
 const {  Errors } = require('interface-datastore')